Roncador Cay

 Roncador Cay is a small island of the Roncador Bank, located in the west Caribbean Sea, off the coast of Central America, 150 km east-northeast of Providencia Island.

 History

-The USS Kearsarge ran aground on a reef off the cay on February 2, 1894, and, being deemed unsalvageable, was declared lost by the United States Navy.
+On 2 February 1894, 3 days after departing Haiti, the USS Kearsarge struck the reef and sank.
+Her officers and crew safely made it to shore.
+US Congress appropriated $45,000 to return the ship, but her wreck was deemed beyond repair by the Boston Towboat Company and left on the reef.

-Colombia and the United States have claimed the cay but the United States abandoned its claim in a 1972 treaty.
+Both Colombia and the United States have claimed Roncador cay.